MACONDO

 What are this year’s deadlines?

-The application deadline is February 19, 2023 (11:59 pm Pacific Time).
-Participants must submit both their application form and process their application fee online by the deadline.
-Accepted participants will be notified no later than March 31, 2023 and announced no later than April 15, 2023.
+The application deadline is February 23, 2025 (11:59 pm PST).
+Participants must submit both their application form and process their non-refundable application and processing fee by the deadline.
+Accepted participants will be notified no later than and announced no later than March 31, 2025.

 When is the Macondo Writers Workshop held?

 The Macondo Writers Workshop will be held in-person at Trinity University in San Antonio, Texas.
-The workshop begins with a Welcome Dinner on Tuesday evening, July 25th, 2023 and concludes on Saturday, July 29th, 2023.
+This year will be our 30th Anniversary of the workshop.
+It will begin with a Welcome Dinner on Monday evening, July 21, 2025 and concludes on Sunday morning July 27,2025.
+An early arrival option is available for an additional cost.

 Can I defer my acceptance?